 Admission for Hersheypark in the Dark

-Many rides have special Halloween decorations for the season.
-There is nothing super frightful for little kids.
+We went opening night and we were able to ride so many roller coasters!
+Over 50 attractions are open!
+Lines weren’t bad, so the kids were able to ride everything they wanted.
 Something exclusive to Hersheypark in the Dark is riding Laff Trakk with the lights off from open to close and dark rides on three roller coasters, Wildcat, Comet, and Lightning Racer during the last hour of every night.

 Trick-or-Treating at Hersheypark in the Dark

 Hersheypark in the Dark has a path in the back of the park called Treatville.
-If kids (12 and under) dress in costume, they can pick up a few treats along the path for Hershey’s Trick-or-Treat Adventure.
+If kids (12 and under) dress in costume, they can pick up treats along the path!
 In our experience, we received a hand stamp at the beginning of the trail to show we had been through.
-There are about 8 stations, where each child will get one piece of candy, some with peanut butter.
-No double dipping 😉

 Characters at Hersheypark in the Dark